whatyouhide/xandra/README.md

 |> Enum.each(fn(page) -> IO.puts "Got a bunch of rows: #{inspect(Enum.to_list(page))}" end)
 ```

+## Support for ScyllaDB

+For now test are done on ScyllaDB version 2.1.

 ## Contributing

 To run tests, you need Cassandra running on your machine on port `9042`.
 You can: